codemeleon/ClusterFast/README.md

 - -evalue: BLAST evalue.
 Default: 1e-10
 - -distant: Are samples distaly related.
 Default: False
 - -seed: For random file pairing.
 Default: 1234
+- -minlen: Minimun length of sequences used in clustering.
+Default: 50
+- -mindiff: Length of smaller sequences relative longer, to consider a blast hit.
+Default: 0.5
+- minmap: Minimum mapping length relative to longer sequence in pair.
+Default: 0.5
 - conn_threshold: Connection Threshold used in ProteinOrtho4.0.
 Default: 0.1
 - -adaptive: Adapative search value as in ProteinOrtho4.
 Default: 0.95
 - -algo: four different Identity calculation method.
 Use in final interation and mcl.
 Default: anm